-Hiking in Iceland is the best way to explore the country and to experience its unique wilderness.
-The naturally crafted mountains, kaleidoscopic terrain, snow-coated peaks, active volcanoes, black lava fields, glittering glaciers, gigantic waterfalls and geothermal hot springs – who wouldn't want to see this heaven on earth?
+Hiking in Iceland is one of the best things to do in Iceland, let alone the best way to explore the country.
+Imagine the naturally crafted mountains, the kaleidoscopic terrain, and the snow-coated peaks.
+Let's not forget active volcanoes, black lava fields and glittering glaciers.
+Even gigantic waterfalls and geothermal hot springs; who wouldn't want to see this heaven on earth?

 How to Prepare Yourself for Hiking in Iceland?

 Just like in any other part of the world, hiking across Iceland requires planning, packing, and being prudent.
 You need to have a good estimate of how long you are going to hike for and what the weather conditions might be.
 Let's not forget about what the worst-case scenarios are and how you will deal with them if anything goes wrong.

 First, start by evaluating your health and fitness.
 Research the Iceland backpacking trails thoroughly.
 Read through reviews of popular trails, examine pictures, so you know what you are signing up for, and make sure to check a map.

 If you are hiking for a few hours, pack lightly and know the estimated return time.
 If you are going to hike for a couple of days, you need to make sure you have all the things you may need.

 You must tell someone about your trekking plans.
 In case you don’t return at the estimated time or day, the concerned person can inform emergency services.
 You can register your travel plans with SafeTravel.is and check in with them for weather alerts and travel conditions.

 During trekking, keep your cellphone with you so that in case of emergencies, you can call for help.
 The Visit Reykjavík website has a list of important phone numbers you may need during your trip; make sure to save these into your phone.

 Whether you’re hiking in Iceland in winter, or hiking in Iceland in Summer, here are some tips on dressing appropriately for your hike.